Mariners vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have won 53.2% of the games this season when they were favored on the moneyline (33-29).
+- The Mariners are 35-30 in games they were favored on the moneyline (winning 53.8% of those games).

-- When playing as moneyline favorites with odds of -135 or shorter, Seattle has a 27-23 record (winning 54% of its games).

-- Based on this contest's moneyline, the Mariners have an implied win probability of 57.4%.
+- Based on this matchup's moneyline, the Mariners' implied win probability is 53.5%.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!